gistarrs/sweep_test/README.md

 - custom_filename: str.
 If get_mode = "refresh", writes BSDB from API query to custom_filename in bsdb_dataset folder.
 If get_mode = "use_custom", reads from custom_filename in bsdb_dataset folder.

 #### Handling outputs
-- write: Set to "Yes" to save outputs to disk in the outputs folder, or "No" to keep them in memory.
+- write: Literal["YES", "NO"] = "YES".
+"Yes" to saves outputs to disk in the outputs folder, or "NO" doesn't write.

 #### Emissions Estimation Parameters
 - ef_choice: Literal["HOLDER", "CARB", "OTHER"] = "HOLDER".
 Choice of emission factors dataset: